Kindiras/PostGreSQL/README.md

   + [`SELECT COUNT`](SelectCount.sql) -> To count how many rows in a column.
 Use `()` for column.
   + [`SELECT COUNT(DISTINCT(column name))`](SelectCountDistinct.sql)-> how many distinct values in column
-  + [`SELECT WHERE`](SelectWhere.sql) -> appears immediately after `FROM` clause of SELECT statement and conditions are used
+  + [`SELECT WHERE`](SelectWhere.sql) -> appears immediately after `FROM` clause of SELECT statement and conditions are used `ORDER BY`: It is used to sort rows based on a column value, in either ascending or desscending order.
 ```diff
 + green
 - red